adibmahmud007/Bangla-RAG-Agent/README.md

     return text.strip()
 ```

-### Chunking Strategy

-**Q: What chunking strategy did you choose?
+### Q2: What chunking strategy did you choose?
 Why do you think it works well for semantic retrieval?**

 **A:** I implemented a **hybrid chunking strategy** combining: